shashwat1237/Multi-Source-Research-RAG-Engine/README.md

 ## Limitations

 - The FAISS index is rebuilt from scratch on every run — there is no caching between queries.
-- JavaScript-heavy single-page apps (React, Angular, etc.) may return little or no content since both scrapers work on the raw HTML response.
+- JavaScript-heavy single-page apps (React, Angular, etc.) may return little or no content since both scrapers work on the raw HTML response without executing JavaScript.
-- No conversation memory — each click of "Run" is a fresh, independent query.
+- No conversation memory — each click of "Run" is a fresh, independent query with no history.
 - The hardcoded API key must be replaced with an environment variable before any deployment.
 - `share=True` in `app.launch()` creates a public Gradio tunnel.
-Remove it or set `share=False` for private/local use.
+Set `share=False` for private or local-only use.

 ---